Robinlovelace/cyclemon/README.md

 between residential zone origins and workplace destinations.
 This approach was used in the Propensity to Cycle Tool (PCT), which was originally developed to support strategic cycle network planning based on commuter data for England (Lovelace et al. 2017).
-The ‘PCT approach’, which is a particular implementation of the ‘origin-destination’ approach that models cycling uptake in terms of ‘distance-hilliness decay’ functions (which can include other explanatory variables such as
+The ‘PCT approach,’ which is a particular implementation of the ‘origin-destination’ approach that models cycling uptake in terms of ‘distance-hilliness decay’ functions (which can include other explanatory variables such as